savas155/internship/README.md

 Please feel free to contact me if you have any questions about my choices.

 I am going to continue my work on this project because of following purposes:
+- Once all functions will be working, need to make the whole website full responsive for all devices.
 - Need to study about CSS pre/post-processors and apply them.
 - Need to study about task runners.